 Lauren completed her Bachelor of Science in Occupational Therapy at the University of British Columbia in 2001.
 Previously, she completed a Bachelor of Psychology and had worked in a number of complimentary settings and organizations including Community Mental Health, PLAN Lifetime Advocacy Network and in Community Integration for clients with developmental disability.

-Prior to joining Community Therapists in 2010, Lauren gained experience within in-patient neuro-rehabilitation and community-based neuro-rehabilitation in a heavily regulated setting (USA).
-She also worked for the FHA through Burnaby Home Health.
-She has extensive experience in home/adaptive equipment prescription including wheelchair/seating systems, home safety, functional treatment programs and community integration.
-In April 2012, Lauren was awarded the Community for Everyone Award that is presented by the Fraser Health - Acquired Brain Injury Services program to someone that has made an exceptional contribution towards supporting people with an acquired brain injury in the community.
+Lauren's occupational therapy experience include in-patient neuro-rehabilitation, community-based neuro-rehabilitation in a heavily regulated setting (USA) and work for the FHA through Burnaby Home Health.
+She has extensive experience in home/adaptive equipment prescription including wheelchair/seating systems, home safety/functional treatment programs and community integration.
+In April 2012, Lauren was nominated and won the Community for Everyone Award that is presented by the Fraser Health - Acquired Brain Injury Services to someone that has made an exceptional contribution towards supporting people with an acquired brain injury in the community.
 Lauren provides Home Health and Brain Injury rehabilitation in the Tricities, Maple Ridge, Mission, Langley and Abbotsford.

 Laurie completed her Bachelor of Science in Occupational Therapy in 1982 from the University of Washington.
 She has clinical expertise in Brain Injury, Home Health and RTW rehabilitation.
 Since joining Community Therapists in 1993 Laurie has provided assessment and rehabilitation programs for clients with a variety of medical conditions including musculoskeletal, orthopedic, neurological and psychological disorders.